 \textbf{Models.} We evaluate our algorithm using three popular models: DeepScaleR-1.5B-Preview\footnote{https://pretty-radio-b75.notion.site/DeepScaleR-Surpassing-O1-Preview-with-a-1-5B-Model-by-Scaling-RL-19681902c1468005bed8ca303013a4e2}, DeepSeek-R1-Distill-Llama-8B~\cite{deepseekai2025deepseekr1}, and Qwen1.5-MoE-A2.7B-Chat\footnote{https://qwenlm.github.io/blog/qwen-moe/}.
 These models span diverse architectures (dense vs. MoE), training recipes, and parameter scales.
 In this paper, we use DSR to denote DeepScaleR-1.5B-Preview, DSL to denote DeepSeek-R1-Distill-Llama-8B, and Qwe to denote Qwen1.5-MoE-A2.7B-Chat.

-\textbf{Metrics.} We evaluate efficiency and accuracy using two metrics. \emph{Token savings} is defined as the ratio of the number of tokens generated without \algo\ to that generated after applying \algo. \emph{Accuracy}~\cite{wang2024openr} measures the mathematical equivalence between an LLM’s output and the ground-truth answer.
+\textbf{Metrics.} We evaluate efficiency and accuracy using two metrics. \emph{Token savings} is defined as the ratio of the number of tokens generated without \algo\ to that generated after applying \algo. \emph{Accuracy}~\cite{wang2024openr} measures the mathematical equivalence between an LLM's output and the ground-truth answer.
 For each test case, it is either correct or incorrect, and the overall accuracy is reported as the percentage of correctly solved problems across the entire dataset.
 When reporting accuracy changes, we use the absolute difference in accuracy, expressed in percentage points.

-\textbf{Baselines.} We compare Full, H$_2$O, StreamingLLM, InfLLM, and Quest---spanning sparse-attention algorithms from the earliest proposals to the state of the art as of October 2025---with and without \algo.
-For each algorithm, the cache budget denotes the maximum number of tokens that a decoding token can attend to.
+\textbf{Baselines.} We compare Full, H$_2$O, StreamingLLM, InfLLM, and Quest (spanning sparse-attention algorithms from the earliest proposals to the state of the art as of October 2025) with and without \algo.
+For each algorithm, the cache budget denotes the maximum number of tokens to which a decoding token can attend.
 For H$_2$O and Sink, the cache budget additionally specifies the number of tokens whose KVs are retained, as these algorithms attend to only preserved tokens.
 In contrast, infLLM and Quest retain the KVs of all tokens.

-\textbf{Environment.} We run experiments on a single NVIDIA A100 server with one A100-80GB GPU available.
-It has a 128-core Intel(R) Xeon(R) Platinum 8358P CPU@2.60GHz with two hyperthreads and 1TB DRAM.
+\textbf{Environment.} We run experiments on a server with a single NVIDIA A100-80GB GPU.
+The server has a 128-core Intel(R) Xeon(R) Platinum 8358P CPU@2.60GHz with two hyperthreads and 1~TB DRAM.
 We use Ubuntu 20.04 with Linux kernel 5.16.7 and CUDA 12.6.